danimator1/version_control/README.md

 **Project Overview:**

 A full-stack web application that provides a dashboard for users to interact with, which supports both real-time data streaming and a continuous integration/continuous deployment (CI/CD) pipeline.
 This app will also include secure APIs, logging, and monitoring using AWS services.
-With use modern DevOps practices like Jenkins for automation, GitHub for version control, and implement secure coding practices.
+With use modern DevOps practices like Jenkins for automation, GitHub for version control implementing secure coding practices.